rogerherger/rclone-apple-m1/README.md

 ```

-Enable `rclone` by, e.g., checking the version
+Enable `rclone`, e.g., by checking the version

 `% rclone version`